LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

 ### 2. How to Select Marker Genes
-MeDuSA offers users the flexibility to input their `own cultivated marker genes`.
-In addition, MeDuSA provides two methods for selecting marker genes that are representative of the cell-state trajectory.
+MeDuSA provides users with the option to input their own cultivated marker genes.
+Additionally, MeDuSA offers two methods for selecting representative marker genes along the cell-state trajectory.

-- wilcox test: MeDuSA divides the cells in the trajectory into a specified number of bins and applies the Wilcoxon rank sum test (wilcox), which is implemented in the `Seurat::FindMarkers` function, to each bin.
-The Wilcoxon test is used to compare gene expression levels between the cells in the current bin and all other cells in the trajectory.
-Genes with significant differential expression are identified as marker genes for that particular bin.
-By performing the Wilcoxon test for each gene at every bin along the cell-state trajectory, MeduSA can identify marker genes that are specific to each stage of the trajectory.
+- wilcox test: MeDuSA divides the cells in the trajectory into a specified number of bins and uses the Wilcoxon rank sum test (wilcox) to identify marker genes for each bin.
+The Wilcoxon test is applied to compare gene expression levels between the cells in the current bin and all other cells in the trajectory.
+Significant genes are then identified as marker genes for that particular bin.
+MeDuSA performs this test for each gene at every bin along the cell-state trajectory, enabling the identification of marker genes that are specific to each stage of the trajectory.
+The Wilcoxon test is implemented in the Seurat::FindMarkers function.

-- gam-wald test: MeDuSA uses the generalized additive model (gam) to associate genes along the cell-state trajectory, and considers only genes with an FDR-adjusted p-value less than 0.01.
-These significant genes are ranked based on their association strength, allowing for the identification of the most relevant genes that are associated with the cell-state trajectory.
-To prevent certain cell-states from being overrepresented, MeduSA divides the cell-state trajectory into a specified number of intervals and assigns each gene to the interval in which it has the highest mean expression.
-For each interval, a set of top informative genes is selected as signature genes.
+- gam-wald test: MeDuSA employs the generalized additive model (gam) to associate genes along the cell-state trajectory and considers only genes with an FDR-adjusted p-value less than 0.01.
+Significant genes are ranked based on their association strength, facilitating the identification of relevant genes that are associated with the cell-state trajectory.
+To avoid overrepresentation of certain cell-states, MeDuSA divides the trajectory into intervals and assigns each gene to the interval where it has the highest mean expression.
+MeDuSA then selects a set of top informative genes as signature genes for each interval.

 Users can specify the `method` in the `MeDuSA` function as either `wilcox` or `gam` to use these two methods.
 Alternatively, users can select the marker genes using the `MeDuSA_marker` function before running the deconvolution analysis.